André Petit Cognac

 Their cognacs won a bronze medal at the International Wine and Spirits Awards in London in 1998 and other awards at renowned competitions since, which is a huge achievement for a small producer like André Petit.

-Jacques Petit collaborates with Claire Coates, former head of marketing at the BNIC, in producing the cognac-based drink So Yang.
+Jacques Petit used to collaborate with Claire Coates, former head of marketing at the BNIC, in producing the cognac-based drink So Yang.

 Cognac Napoleon by Petit can also be enjoyed iced, meaning directly from the freezer.
 It marries very well with chocolate desserts.